Sacred as Structure (SAS)

 “If you follow this logic, you’re building a religion.”

 This project has no practices, no rituals, no community, no authority, no creed, and no path to salvation.
 Its conclusions are defeasible — they would change if the constraint analysis produced different results.
 A religion does not change its conclusions in response to evidence.
 A research program does.
+That the conclusions converge with what contemplative traditions have reported is the finding, not a sign that the method has failed.

-VII.
+VIII.
 Limitations

 References